 Business Continuity Committee is responsible for managing the overall formulation, implementation and maintenance of the Business Resumption Continuity Plan ("BRCP") of the Bank.
 It plans for BRCP testing at least once a year and ensures the necessary measures for BRCP are taken for meeting the regulatory and business requirements.
-The members of the Committee comprise the Chief Executive, Alternate Chief Executives, Financial Controller, Head of Branch Banking, Head of Commercial Banking & China Operation, Head of Credit, Head of Human Resources, Head of Operations, Head of General Affairs and Acting Head of Information Technology.
+The members of the Committee comprise the Chief Executive, Alternate Chief Executives, Financial Controller, Head of Branch Banking, Head of Commercial Banking & China Operation, Head of Information Technology, Head of Credit, Head of Human Resources, Head of Operations, Head of General Affairs and Head of Risk Management.